In This Article

 - •Grade: N48SH or N50H — balances flux density with thermal stability up to 120–150°C

-- •Architecture: Radial multi-pole ring (preferred) or precision segmented arc assembly
+- •Architecture: radial multi-pole ring (preferred) or precision segmented arc assembly

 - •Pole count: 8–14 poles is common for cobot joint motors